EuroPython/website/data/tickets.md

 We'll switch to regular ticket sales as soon as Early Bird tickets are sold out.

-**NOTE** During our last in-person conference at Basel in 2019, the Early Bird tickets sold out in _15 minutes_.
+**NOTE**: During our last in-person conference at Basel in 2019, the Early Bird tickets sold out in _15 minutes_.

 ## Ticket Prices